Contact:

 Concrete in the ground: utility trenches, foundation remnants, and substructures

-In urban environments, earthworks often encounter concrete components in the ground—old foundations, foundation beams, tanks, or utility crossings.
-Concrete demolition shear from Darda GmbH separate such elements in a controlled manner, especially with reinforced concrete.
+In urban environments, earthworks often encounter concrete components in the ground – old foundations, foundation beams, tanks, or utility crossings.
+Concrete demolition shears from Darda GmbH separate such elements in a controlled manner, especially with reinforced concrete.
 In combination with hydraulic splitting, material can be pre-broken before it is lifted, loaded, and hauled away.
 For mixed construction with steel or cast inserts, combination shears, multi cutters, or steel shears from Darda GmbH are used depending on the situation to separate rebar and sections by type.
 This facilitates disposal and recycling and reduces downtime on the construction site.
+Coordinated sequence planning – scan, expose, separate, remove – helps avoid damage to live utilities and maintains safe clearances.

 Selective separation and material flow